an1rxdh664/JavaScript/README.md

 This repo contains all my JS files and my practice tasks file <br>
-Also this will contain all the tasks that i complete during the lectures
+Also this will contain all the tasks